There’s not much space for baby in the womb, so the fetal position is their go-to pose. Curled up, chin down, arms and legs tucked in. So cute!

 The fetal position is considered the optimal position for birthing your baby vaginally, and most babies will settle into this position with their head down sometime after 32 weeks of pregnancy.

 What does it mean if you sleep in the fetal position?

-Ever wondered why do I sleep in fetal position?
-Fetal position sleep is common and is a position often sought for comfort, protection, and warmth, even in adulthood!
+Fetal position sleeping is common and is a position often sought for comfort, protection, and warmth, even in adulthood!

 Is it good to sleep in fetal position?

 It can help reduce snoring and back pain, and is great during pregnancy when it’s best to avoid sleeping on your back.